-Funds are often raised for the endorsed projects of the United Pentecostal Church International such as Christmas For Christ, Sheaves For Christ, Mothers Memorial, Harvestime, Save Our Children, Partners in Missions, Compassion Services, Bible colleges, and so on.
+Funds are often raised for the endorsed projects of the United PentecostalChurch International such as Christmas For Christ, Move the Mission, Mothers Memorial, Save Our Children, Partners in Missions, Compassion Services, Bible colleges, and so on.
 Monies raised for a national, district, or local program like these should not be utilized to repair an air conditioner, furnace, or vehicle.
 Ethics demands that funds raised for a specific purpose be spent for that purpose.